cp-algorithms/cp-algorithms/src/geometry/basic-geometry.md

 <center>![Vectors having same dot product with a](https://i.imgur.com/eyO7St4.png)</center>

-In 3D such vectors will rather form a plane than a line.
+In 2D these vectors will form a line, in 3D they will form a plane.
 Note that this result allows us to define a line in 2D as $\mathbf r\cdot \mathbf n=C$ or $(\mathbf r - \mathbf r_0)\cdot \mathbf n=0$ where $\mathbf n$ is vector orthogonal to the line and $\mathbf r_0$ is any vector already present on the line and $C = \mathbf r_0\cdot \mathbf n$.
 In the same manner a plane can be defined in 3D.